Zombie Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Don’s Mix: This is a sweetener made with grapefruit juice, cinnamon sticks, and sugar.
+Don’s Mix: This is a sweetener made with grapefruit juice, cinnamon sticks, and sugar, which are blended into a mixer with a spiced, citrus flavor.

 Bartending Tools